 Conclusion – Ship of the Line

-Unfortunately, in spite of the many modifications (both structural and organizational) made on the Spanish galleon, naval warfare in the decades of the mid 17th century changed significantly in terms of formations and maneuvers.
-To that end, in the following years, one of the widespread tactics adopted by many contemporary European navies related to the ‘line of the battle’ – basically entailing the formation of a line by the ships end to end, which allowed them to collectively fire their cannon volleys from the broadsides without any danger of friendly-fire.
+Unfortunately, in spite of the many modifications (both structural and organizational) made on the Spanish galleon, naval warfare in the decades of mid 17th century changed significantly in terms of formations and maneuvers.
+To that end, in the following years, one of the widespread tactics adopted by many contemporary European navies related to the ‘line of the battle’.
+This entailed the formation of a line by the ships – end to end, which allowed them to collectively fire their cannon volleys from the broadsides without any danger of friendly-fire.